Smoke Alarm Basics

 The Best Option for My Household?

 What is the difference?
 About 20 - 40 minutes and $20 - $40...

-The type of fire that each smoke alarm senses may impact where you put them in your household...
-Ionization smoke alarms recognize fast-flash fires and photoelectric smoke alarms sense slow, smoldering fires, which are the more common fire of the two for house fires, are slightly more expensive than ionization smoke alarms.
+The type of fire that each smoke alarm senses may impact where you put them in your household.
+Ionization smoke alarms recognize fast-flash fires and photoelectric smoke alarms sense slow, smoldering fires, which are the more common type of house fire.
+They are slightly more expensive than ionization smoke alarms.

 Back in the 1970's, a study was completed and found that an individual typically had 17 minutes to evacuate the house after the smoke alarm sounded.
 This same study was recreated in the 2000's and found that now an individual has less than 3 minutes to escape!

 Why the drastic change?
 The difference is not the building materials we utilize today, but what we put in our homes, such as carpeting, furnishings, clothing, and other treasures.
 Many of these items use synthetic materials made with petroleum products, which in turn produce thick, black, toxic clouds of smoke when burned.